jozzzzep/KeyBinder/README.md

 # KeyBinder
-An easy to use, all-in-one class for a key-binding in Unity.
+An easy to use all-in-one class for a key-binding in Unity.
-Supports input filtering (You can choose wich keys are valid for binding).
+Supports input filtering (You can choose which keys are valid for binding).
 #### Content
   - **[Setup](#setup)**
   - **[Examples](#examples)**